zammad/zammad-org/src/en/reference/proxy-connections.md

 environment.

 `HTTP_PROXY`
 : Variable for HTTP traffic.
 Set it to the address of your proxy server, including the port.
+Does not work in Docker context.
 Example:

   ```sh
   export HTTP_PROXY="http://127.0.0.1:8080"
   ```

 `HTTPS_PROXY`
 : Variable for HTTPS traffic.
 Set it to the address of your proxy server, including the port.
+Does not work in Docker context.
 Example:

   ```sh
   export HTTPS_PROXY="http://127.0.0.1:8080"